iVP-GmbH/iVP-gitbook/home/ivp-planning/user-interface/hierarchy-panel.md

 ---
 title: Hierarchy Panel
-description: The Hierarchy panel displays the main structure of your project's setup by providing you a tree view of all the objects your project currently contains.
+description: The Hierarchy panel displays the main structure of your project's setup.
 It can help you organizing your project's complexity and keeping an overview of your currently used assets.
 ---

 ![Hierarchy Panel](../../../.gitbook/assets/Hierarchy.jpg)

-Every object that is added to a project will get an associated entry in the hierarchy panel during its creation.
+The Hierarchy Panel provides you with a tree view of all the objects your project currently contains.
+Every object that is added to your project will get an associated entry in the Hierarchy Panel during its creation.
 It is possible to collect objects in [folders](#folders), to [rename](../machines/renaming-objects-and-folders.md) objects and folders, to toggle their [visibility](#hide-unhide-objects) or to [lock](#lock-unlock-objects) them to prevent unwanted changes.

 ## The elements of the panel